flatironinstitute/nemos/docs/how_to_guide/plot_05_transformer_basis.md

     print(repr(e))
 ```

-Unfortunately not yet.
+...Unfortunately, not yet.
 The problem is that the basis has never interacted with the two separate inputs, and therefore doesn't know which columns of `inp` should be processed by `count_basis` and which by `speed_basis`.

-There are several ways in which you can provide this information to the basis.
-The first one is by calling the method `set_input_shape`.
+You can provide this information by calling the `set_input_shape` method of the basis.

 This can be called before or after the transformer basis is defined.
-The method extracts and store the array shapes excluding the sample axis (which won't be affected in the concatenation).
+The method extracts and stores the array shapes excluding the sample axis (which won't be affected in the concatenation).

-`set_input_shape` accepts directly the inputs,
+`set_input_shape` directly accepts the inputs:

 ```{code-cell} ipython3